Lock Haven Garden Club

 Some programs are at the Poorman Gallery 352 E. Water Street

-December 3.
-Start at 6;00.
-Dinner at an area restaurant.
+December 2.
+"Christmas at Hublersburg:" Start at 6:00.
 Bring a $10 donation and the name of a non-profit charitable organization, to be randomly selected at dinner.